jakubwro/SineWaves.jl/doc/src/wizard.md

 > sinewave
 ```

-## Enter version of the project.
+## Project version

+Enter version of the project.
 It should be 0.0.1, 0.1.0 or 1.0.0 for the first time (TODO: is that true?)
 ```
 Enter a version number for this project:
 > 0.1.0